MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/03-implement-ci-cd-with-github-actions-and-iac-with-bicep.md

 > **Note:** In this lab, you will be using Azure Cloud Shell.
 If this is the first time you are using Azure Cloud Shell in your subscription, you will need to register the corresponding resource provider.

 1. Start a web browser and navigate to the Azure portal at `https://portal.azure.com`.
-1. If prompted, sign in by using your Microsoft Entra ID account with the Owner access to the Azure subscription you used in the previous lab.
+1. If prompted, sign in by using your Microsoft Entra ID account with the Owner access to the Azure subscription available to you.
 1. In the web browser tab displaying the Azure portal, in the search text box at the top of the page, enter **Subscriptions** and, in the list of results, select **Subscriptions**.
+1. On the **Subscriptions** page, select the subscription you want to use in this lab.
 1. On the subscriptions page, in the vertical menu on the left side, select **Resource providers**.
 1. In the list of resource providers, search for and select **Microsoft.CloudShell**.
 1. With the **Microsoft.CloudShell** resource provider selected, in the toolbar, select **Register**.